 An overview of each of the major senses with emphasis on the structure and function of sensory systems and the relation of the underlying biology to perceptual processes and behavior.
-Prerequiste: minimum grade of 2.0 in PSYCH 202; 2.0 in PSYCH 209.
+Prerequisite: minimum 2.0 grade in PSYCH 202; 2.0 in PSYCH 209.

 Most of us think of sensation and perception as easy.
 We see, feel, hear, touch and smell effortlessly, whereas other mental functions like language and memory seem much more difficult and prone to disorders.
 But the fact that sensory processing seems easy is extraordinary.
 Did you know that about half of your brain is devoted to sensory perception?
 Perhaps perception seems so easy because we have so much 'neural hardware' devoted to it.

 Students will broaden, deepen and reinforce the basic working knowledge about the structure and function of the nervous system acquired in Psych 202.